resonatecoop/api/test/README.md

 As work on the new API continues, you might need to edit the existing tests, as well as create new tests.

 ## To Do
-* (nts: check response vs. response.body)
 * nts: look over api/src/db/models/* to get a better idea of what the data/datatypes are.
 * (nts: it might be good to run tests from within Docker, using `docker exec -it resonate-api mocha <some.test.js>`?
 Not sure if this helps...)
+* Configure Mocha
-* Configure Mocha error log naming / location
+  * error log naming / location
+  * anything else useful
 * Better / more TypeScript integration